 Trifle (TRI-fuhl) – The word “trifle” comes from the old French term “trufle,” and literally means something whimsical or of little consequence.
 A proper English trifle is made with real egg custard poured over sponge cake soaked in fruit and sherry and topped with whipped cream.

 The English call versions of this cake a Tipsy Cake or Pudding, Tipsy Squire, and Tipsy Hedgehog.
 It was also known as Tipsy Parson and Tipsy Squire in America.
-The difference between this cakes and the original trifle is that these were all made with dried cake, rather than fresh.
+The difference between these cakes and the original trifle is that these were all made with dried cake, rather than fresh.

 The first trifles were very much like Fools (an old confection of pureed fruit mixed with cream), and the two terms were used almost interchangeably for many years.
 Many puddings evolved as a way of using up leftovers and trifle originated as a way to use stale cake.
 The English Trifle is a close cousin of an Italian version called “Zuppa Ingles” (English Soup), and also seems distantly related to a Spanish dessert called “Bizcocho Borracho.”

 1751 – In the 4th edition of Hannah Glasse’s The Art of Cookery Made Plain and Easy, the trifle is recognizable, though there’s still no fruit: